nigelgbanks/islandora_rest/README.md

 ##### No response body.
 In general a 404 will occur, when a user tries to perform an action on a object or datastream that doesn't not exist.
 Or XACML is hiding that object or datastream from the user.

-404 Responses will only be returned if the users was determined to have permission to perform the requested action.
+404 Responses can be returned even if the user was **not** determined to have permission to perform the requested action, as the resource must be first fetched from fedora before the users permission can be determined.

 #### Response: 500 Internal Server Error
 ##### Content-Type: application/json